 Bucko graduated with a Masters of Architecture degree from Montana State University in 2012.
 With a solid background in custom residential construction, he is naturally passionate about the art and especially the craft of building.
 Lifelong outdoor recreation has also led to a love for our ecosystem.
 "I am privileged to be with a firm that honors traditional wisdom, but is brave enough to always seek what is best practice for the built environment."

-Bucko works out of our Bozeman office, where he supports builders on site and collaborates with the architectural team to optimize technical detailing.
-He works hands-on, often creating physical mockups of assemblies.
+Bucko works in Bozeman, where he supports our studio on site, and collaborates with the architectural team to optimize technical detailing, and facilitates communication with the builder team.
+He loves to work hands-on, often creating physical mockups of assemblies.